Sandbox VR: Location virtual reality is making its comeback

 GamesBeat: I did the Star Trek game before the pandemic.
 How did you improve that particular experience in the meantime?

 Zhao: Our biggest learning is inside our platform.
-There’s a level of action-based intensity, and also things that–it’s not as narrative-driven.
+There’s a level of action-based intensity, and also things that — it’s not as narrative-driven.
 It’s not exciting to just listen to a narrator talking and not do much yourself.
 We’ve redone the whole cadence and made it a lot more about things you do, a lot more reasons for you to talk to your friends.

 We made the Klingons much more up close and personal.
 It gets a much more visceral reaction if they’re in a closer space than far off.
 We’ve also made them more intelligent in the way they fight.
 It feels like you’re fighting real enemies, or at least that’s what we’re trying to do.
 We try to script it so they change up their strategy, going from a frontal attack to flanking.
 Little things here and there.
 All of this in combination increases the immersion of the whole experience.